Hallelujah78/BICodingChallenge/README.md

 - in the case of the International Direct Dialing Code (idd):
   - the 'suffixes' array includes area codes for a handful of countries only, most countries only h
   - I've handled these by omitting area codes for all countries
-    - this has meant creating separate logic on the backend for the specific countries where the
+    - this has meant creating separate logic on the backend for the specific countries where the suffixes array contained area codes
+    - the internationalDialingFix.js file in utils on the backend handles this

 ## Front End Validation